C. Wright Mills: Published work

 The Power Elite (1956) describes the relationships among the political, military, and economic elites, noting that they share a common world view; that power rests in the centralization of authority within the elites of American society.
 The centralization of authority is made up of the following components: a "military metaphysic", in other words a military definition of reality; "class identity", recognizing themselves as separate from and superior to the rest of society; "interchangeability" (they move within and between the three institutional structures and hold interlocking positions of power therein); cooperation/socialization, in other words, socialization of prospective new members is done based on how well they "clone" themselves socially after already established elites.
 Mills's view on the power elite is that they represent their own interest, which include maintaining a "permanent war economy" to control the ebbs and flow of American Capitalism and the masking of "a manipulative social and political order through the mass media."
 Additionally, this work can be described as "an exploration of rational-legal bureaucratic authority and its effects on the wielders and subjects of this power."
 President Dwight D. Eisenhower referenced Mills and this book in his farewell address of 1961.
 He warned about the dangers of a "military-industrial complex" as he had slowed the push for increased military defense in his time as president for two terms.
 This idea of a "military-industrial complex" is a reference to Mills' writing in The Power Elite, showing what influence this book had on certain powerful figures.

 The Causes of World War Three (1958) and Listen, Yankee (1960) were important works that followed.
 In both, Mills attempts to create a moral voice for society and make the power elite responsible to the "public".
 Although Listen, Yankee was considered highly controversial, it was an exploration of the Cuban Revolution written from the viewpoint of a Cuban revolutionary and was a very innovative style of writing for that period in American history.
-In his paper on Mills's work, Elwell describes The Causes of World War Three as a jermiad on Weber's ideas.
-More specifically on his view of "crackpot realism" (" the disjunction between institutional rationality and human reason").
+In his paper on Mills's work, Elwell describes The Causes of World War Three as a jeremiad on Weber's ideas, particularly that of "crackpot realism": "the disjunction between institutional rationality and human reason".